joe-singh/joe-singh.github.io/index.md

 future liquid argon scintillator experiments.
 With Prof. Pyle I was involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
 My work in particular focused on the 0.1 - 1 GeV range.

 Prior to Berkeley, I was raised in Dubai and Singapore and born in New Delhi.
-I am a huge basketball fan and love reading, especially about history and geopolitics - watch me geek out over the Indian Ocean in my blog [<em>Ars Geopolitica</em>](./straits.md), or read my [Markov Chain analysis of
+I am a huge basketball fan (check out my [Markov Chain analysis of
-Kobe Bryant's shooting.](./mamba.html)
+Kobe Bryant's shooting](./mamba.html) ) and love reading, especially about history and geopolitics - watch me geek out over the Indian Ocean in my blog [<em>Ars Geopolitica</em>](./straits.md),

 When not doing any of the above, I am usually trying to learn a new language (nunc linguam Latinam disco!).
 I am also always looking out for amazing kebabs, so if you know where to get some or want to discuss physics, you can get in touch with me [here](mailto:joesingh@stanford.edu).